KlausC/Scanf.jl/README.md

 If format specifier "Character" `%c` is processed, at least one character is read and assigned to the output argument.
 If no character is available, the process fails.

-If format specifier `%n` is processed, not data are consumed (and no EOF returned), but the current read position is returned.
+If format specifier `%n` is processed, no data are consumed (and no EOF returned), but the current read position is returned.

 ## Description